m-adamski/symfony-breadcrumbs-bundle/README.md

 # Breadcrumbs Bundle for Symfony

-The Breadcrumbs tool simplifies the generation and display process of breadcrumbs.
+The Symfony Bundle, which simplifies the process of generating and displaying breadcrumbs.
+Compared to previous versions, this one is based on simple methods of creating and adding breadcrumbs.

+Package ``symfony/translation`` is no longer required.
+If you would like to translate breadcrumbs, do it in the template.

+Version 5.0 doesn't have compatibility with previous versions.

 ## Installation

-This bundle can be installed by Composer:
+Composer can install this bundle:

 ```
 $ composer require m-adamski/symfony-breadcrumbs-bundle